For country specific information, select the country above.

 Getting Started - Journal Databases

 This section includes main law journal databases as well as business journal databases relevant to your research.
-For more information on searching for journal articles see the Legal Research: Secondary Sources Research Guide.
+For more information on searching for journal articles see the Secondary Sources for Legal Research Guide.

 A full text legal journal database that includes core U.S. law journals.
 Covers some journals from other jurisdictions, such as Australia, the UK, Europe, Canada.
 There are delays in availability of recent issues for some titles.